Everyone is part of at least a few communities. So are you. By community I mean any group of people with a shared interest.

 4. Define and communicate clear guidelines

 As mentioned in the previous section, the community manager decides which behavior in your community is encouraged and which behavior is frowned upon.
-Moderators see to it that people comply to these preset rules of conduct.
+Moderators see to it that people comply with these preset rules of conduct.

 When the community manager and moderators do their job well, a pleasant environment for conversation will emerge.
 This will, in turn, also help to resolve conflicts smoothly.